Our History in Orange County as a Destination

 for Food Lovers

-Benjies has something to satisfy every appetite.
+Something to satisfy every appetite.
 From fresh-cooked savory soups, to tender brisket with potato latkes (pancakes), stuffed cabbage rolls, and the most scrumptious pastrami sandwiches in town.
-And you won’t want to miss the most important meal of the day at Benjies!
+And you won’t want to miss the most important meal of the day at Benjies NY Deli!
 We serve up a delectable breakfast: fresh, home-cooked, and unbeatably priced every time.

 A Delicatessen Built on Family Traditions